dberstein/SmarTable/example/docs/README.txt

 Setting Up Your VHOST
 =====================

-To configure the example VHOST execute the script bin/install.sh.
-Then attach it to the VHOST Apache loads and restart your webserver.
+To configure the example VHOST execute the script bin/vhost.sh.
+Then attach the generated file to the VHOST Apache loads and restart your webserver.